 Foreign currency risk is the risk that the fair value of, or future cash flows from, the Company's financial instruments will fluctuate because of changes in foreign exchange rates.
-Graphite One maintains the majority of its cash reserves in Canadian dollars.
-A portion of the Company's funds are held in United States dollars and are, therefore, subject to fluctuations in foreign exchange rates.
+Graphite One maintains the majority of its cash reserves in United States dollars.
+A portion of the Company's funds are held in Canadian dollars and are, therefore, subject to fluctuations in foreign exchange rates.

-At December 31, 2019, the Company has certain monetary items denominated in United States Dollars.
-Based on these net exposures, a 10% appreciation or depreciation of the Canadian dollar against the United States dollar would result in an increase or decrease of \$73,000 in the Company's net loss.
+At December 31, 2020, the Company has certain monetary items denominated in Canadian dollars.
+Based on these net exposures, a 10% appreciation or depreciation of the Canadian dollar against the United States dollar would result in an increase or decrease of \$60,000 in the Company's net loss.